Close Menu

 Cottonwood Reserve

-Explore the natural beauty of Cottonwood Reserve, a hidden gem in located in the City of Stirling, During the spring months, the reserve transforms into a vibrant tapestry of wildflowers, showcasing the unique flora of Western Australia.
-Among the diverse species, you’ll find stunning kangaroo paws with their distinctive red and green flowers, everlastings that blanket the ground in shades of pink, white, and yellow, and the delicate blue leschenaultia.
+Explore the natural beauty of Cottonwood Reserve.
+During the spring months, the reserve transforms into a vibrant tapestry of wildflowers, including stunning kangaroo paws with their distinctive red and green flowers, everlastings that blanket the ground in shades of pink, white, and yellow, and the delicate blue leschenaultia.
 The reserve also features banksias, known for their unique, cylindrical flower spikes, and grevilleas, which attract a variety of birds with their bright, nectar-rich blooms.
 Stroll along the scenic trails and immerse yourself in the colourful blooms and tranquil surroundings.
-Find out more.